 Just because the sun’s gone down doesn’t mean your pup’s excess energy has as well.
 The Nite Ize Flashflight Dog Discuit LED Flying Disc is filled with bright LED lights, so you and your dog can see the toy, even in the dark.
 The lights change colors as the disc soars, creating an entertaining color spectrum in the air.
 It’s important to note that the frisbee takes two lithium batteries (included) which are protected with a dog-safe cover.
 Each disc is just over 8 inches and made from a hard plastic that’s lightweight and easy to throw.
 Each product comes with a replacement guarantee if you’re unsatisfied with the product for any reason.

-Reviewers say the ability to play fetch with their pups long into the night makes the Nite Ize a great buy.
-Some do note that it doesn’t hold up to aggressive chewers as well as other flexible rubber toys, but it’s a fun novelty product that’s well worth the price tag.
+If you want to play fetch at night, the Nite Ize a great buy.
+It doesn’t hold up to aggressive chewers as well as other flexible rubber toys, but it’s a fun novelty product that’s well worth the price tag.

 Best with Squeaker: KONG Squeezz Ring Dog Toy